balzack/databag/README.md

 - Direct communication between app and contact's node with no serverside replication.
 - Data maintained in revision trees for effient data syncrhonization.
 - Websockets utilized for delivering synchronization events.

+You can test out the project [here](https://databag.coredb.org), but dont post anything important as the server is regularly wiped.